Field theories of active particle systems and their entropy production: #1

 With these local entropy productions of $N$ pair-interacting, distinguishable particles in place, the overall entropy production at stationarity is

 where we have introduced various marginalisations of the density, similar to \Eref{marginalisation_densityN_i_distinguishable},

-The two-point density $\density_{ij}^{(N)}(\xvec_i,\xvec_j)$ is the joint density of particle species $i$ at $\xvec_i$ and species $j$ at $\xvec_j$, and similarly for the three-point density $\density_{ijk}^{(N)}(\xvec_i,\xvec_j,\xvec_k)$.
+The two-point density $\HMdensity{N}{ij}(\xvec_i,\xvec_j)$ is the joint density of particle species $i$ at $\xvec_i$ and species $j$ at $\xvec_j$, and similarly for the three-point density $\HMdensity{N}{ijk}(\xvec_i,\xvec_j,\xvec_k)$.
 These densities are invariant under permutations of the indices, say

 Because the local entropy production \Erefs{entropyProductionDensity_independent_distinguishable_final}, \eref{entropyProductionDensity_interacting_distinguishable_ij} and \eref{entropyProductionDensity_interacting_distinguishable_ijk} depends only on a very reduced set of coordinates, the others can be integrated out.
 These marginalisations, \Erefs{marginalisation_densityN_i_distinguishable} and \eref{marginalisation_densityN_i2orMore_distinguishable}, are what makes the calculation of the entropy production feasible in practice.
-Having to know the full $N$-point density, according to \Eref{entropyProduction_as_spave} is normally an insurmountable obstacle in a theory and marred by significant experimental errors. \Eref{entropyProduction_interacting_distinguishable_final}, however, makes this task doable.
+Rather than having to determine the full $N$-point density in, say, \Eref{entropy_production_distinguishableN}, \Eref{entropyProduction_interacting_distinguishable_final} reduces what needs to be measured to more easily accessible quantities.
+In the following, we rewrite it in a form that lends itself more naturally to experimental data.
 Denoting by $\xvec^{(q)}_i$ the particle locations of species $i$ in measurement $q$ of $Q$ measurements, with the help of \Eref{entropyProduction_interacting_distinguishable_final} the entropy production may then be estimated by

-replacing, for example, $\density_{2}^{(N)}(\xvec_1,\xvec_2)$ by the experimental estimate $(1/Q)\sum_q^Q \sum_{i_1,i_2=1\atop i_1\ne i_2}^N \delta(\xvec_1-\xvec^{(q)}_{i_1}) \delta(\xvec_2-\xvec^{(q)}_{i_2})$.
+replacing, for example, $\HMdensity{N}{2}(\xvec_1,\xvec_2)$ by the experimental estimate $(1/Q)\sum_q^Q \sum_{\substack{i_1,i_2=1\\ i_1\ne i_2}}^N \delta(\xvec_1-\xvec^{(q)}_{i_1}) \delta(\xvec_2-\xvec^{(q)}_{i_2})$.

 For drift-diffusive particles in pair and external potentials, the expressions derived in this section are \emph{exact}.
 The qualification to drift-diffusion and potentials is necessary, only in so far as asumptions have been made about the properties of $g_i$, $f_i$ and $h_{ij}$ under various limits, such as \Erefs{g_i_limit}, \eref{f_vanishes}, \eref{f_over_g_delta_limit} and \eref{hderi_delta}.